kaitlyn-kottlowski-sc/React-Resume/README.md

 ### WELCOME
 This project is a resume built to show off my basic skills of React, while also telling you about myself.
 I had no knowledge of React before I started this project.
 This resume represents my motivation and desire to learn, as well as my ability to teach myself new concepts.
 I would greatly appreciate any feedback you have to increase my React, HTML, or CSS knowledge.
 My email is on the "Information" page.

 I would like to thank Facebook for the free React template to work out of.
+My references can be found below.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).